jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

   (b) any amendment to, or replacement of, those standards that is incorporated in the regulations or the standards referred to in paragraph (a) with the amendments or replacement standards incorporated.
 (3) A failure to comply with this section does not invalidate regulations that incorporate standards by reference.

-### 112ZM Acts and Regulations Publication Act 1989 not applicable to standards incorporated by reference
+### 112ZM Application of Legislation Act 2012 to standards incorporated by reference
-The Acts and Regulations Publication Act 1989 does not apply to standards incorporated by reference in regulations or to an amendment to, or replacement of, those standards.
+(1) Part 2 of the Legislation Act 2012 does not apply to standards incorporated by reference in regulations or to an amendment to, or replacement of, those standards.
+(2) Subpart 1 of Part 3 of the Legislation Act 2012 applies to regulations that incorporate standards by reference.
+(3) However, nothing in section 41 of the Legislation Act 2012 requires standards incorporated by reference in regulations to be presented to the House of Representatives.

 ### 112ZN Application of Regulations (Disallowance) Act 1989 to standards incorporated by reference
-(1) Nothing in section 4 of the Regulations (Disallowance) Act 1989 requires standards that are incorporated by reference in regulations to be laid before the House of Representatives.
-(2) The Regulations (Disallowance) Act 1989, apart from the modification to the application of section 4 of that Act made by subsection (1) of this section, applies to regulations that incorporate standards by reference.
+[Repealed]

 ### 112ZO Application of Standards Act 1988 not affected
 Sections 112ZG to 112ZN do not affect the application of sections 22 to 25 of the Standards Act 1988.